Venus: Magnetic field and core

 In 1967, Venera 4 found Venus's magnetic field to be much weaker than that of Earth.
 This magnetic field is induced by an interaction between the ionosphere and the solar wind, rather than by an internal dynamo as in the Earth's core.
-Venus's small induced magnetosphere provides negligible protection to the atmosphere against cosmic radiation.
+Venus's small induced magnetosphere provides negligible protection to the atmosphere against solar and cosmic radiation.

-The lack of an intrinsic magnetic field at Venus was surprising, given that it is similar to Earth in size and was expected to contain a dynamo at its core.
+The lack of an intrinsic magnetic field on Venus was surprising, given that it is similar to Earth in size and was expected to contain a dynamo at its core.
 A dynamo requires three things: a conducting liquid, rotation, and convection.
 The core is thought to be electrically conductive and, although its rotation is often thought to be too slow, simulations show it is adequate to produce a dynamo.
 This implies that the dynamo is missing because of a lack of convection in Venus's core.
 On Earth, convection occurs in the liquid outer layer of the core because the bottom of the liquid layer is much higher in temperature than the top.
 On Venus, a global resurfacing event may have shut down plate tectonics and led to a reduced heat flux through the crust.
 This insulating effect would cause the mantle temperature to increase, thereby reducing the heat flux out of the core.
 As a result, no internal geodynamo is available to drive a magnetic field.
 Instead, the heat from the core is reheating the crust.